 Ask a PMH Nurse: Veterans & Military Sexual Trauma

-In honor of Veterans Day, she shares a few insights to inform your psychiatric-mental health nursing care for veterans who may have experienced MST:
+Along with this free session, gain insights below to inform your psychiatric-mental health nursing care for veterans who may have experienced MST:

 A key takeaway for PMH nurses practicing in all settings